 SECTION 11.
-CLAIM NOT ABATED BY CHANGE OF MEMBERS OR OFFICERS.
-A [claim for relief] against a nonprofit association does not abate merely because of a change in its members or persons authorized to manage the affairs of the nonprofit association.
+CLAIM NOT ABATED BY CHANGE.
+A [claim for relief]

+against a nonprofit association does not abate merely because of a change in its members or persons authorized to manage the affairs of the nonprofit association.

-This provision reverses the common law rule of partnerships, which courts often extended to unincorporated, nonprofit associations.
-Uniform Partnership Act Sections 29 and 31(4).
+This provision reverses the common law rule of partnerships, which courts often extended to unincorporated nonprofit associations.
+Uniform Partnership Act (1994) Sections 29 and 31(4).
 This Act's entity approach requires this change of the old common law rule.
 Similar provisions are found in many state statutes.
 See, for example, Ohio Rev. Code Ann., Corporations, Section 1745.04 (Baldwin 1991); Md.
 Ann.
 Code art.
 6-406(a)(2); and 12 Vt.
 Stat.
 Ann.
 Section 815 (Equity Pub.
 1973).
+Uniform Partnership Act (1994) adopts an entity approach and so changes the old rule.
+See Sections 603(a) 701, and 801 of 1994 Act.

 [SECTION 12.
 VENUE.
-For purposes of venue, a nonprofit association is a resident of a [city or] county in which it has an office.]
+For purposes of venue, a nonprofit association is a resident of the [city or] county in which it has an office.]

 1. Venue, unlike service of process, is treated by statute.
 See for example Mont.
 Code Ann.
 Section 25-2-118(1) (1991); 28 USCA 1391.
-A criterion used by all states for fixing venue is the county of residence of the defendant.
-Most states specify as many as eight additional grounds for venue, including the county in which the real estate that is the subject of the suit is situated and the county in which the act causing, in whole or in part, the personal injury or other tort occurred.
-None of these additional criteria present a special problem with respect to an unincorporated, nonprofit association.
+A criterion used by all States for fixing venue is the county of residence of the defendant.
+Most States specify as many as eight additional grounds for venue, including the county in which the real estate that is the subject of the suit is situated and the county in which the act causing, in whole or in part, the personal injury or other tort occurred.
+None of these additional criteria present a special problem with respect to an unincorporated nonprofit association.